dragonwasrobot/gesture-recognition/README.md

 ===================

 The code in this repository was part of a small university course research project I did.
-Thus the code is very much of a prototype quality as it was only meant to prove a concept.
+Thus the code is very much of a prototype quality as it was only meant to prove a concept, specifically creating a framework for testing new touch and object gestures on an interactive table.

 ## General